-While the housing market is rebounding, many people in Oahu] are still struggling to make their mortgage payments.
+While the housing market is rebounding, many people in Hawaii] are still struggling to make their mortgage payments.
 Many of us know someone on island in this situation.

 If you’re underwater on your mortgage or struggling to keep up with your monthly mortgage payments, you may be wondering or worried that your lender is going to begin the foreclosure process.

-So lets dive in on a couple quick tips on possibly how to avoid foreclosure in Oahu with your home.
+So lets dive in on a couple quick tips on possibly how to avoid foreclosure in Hawaii with your home.

-The Keys of How To Avoid Foreclosure in Oahu — Don’t Give Up
+The Keys of How To Avoid Foreclosure in Hawaii — Don’t Give Up

 Many people get overwhelmed, simply give up and walk away from their home – don’t do that.
 Yes, it takes some courage to fight this fight, but you can do it.
 Don’t let your home be one of those abandoned Oahu properties that brings down the neighborhood.

 Detroit is a prime example of what can happen when people abandon their homes – that’s not what we want for Oahu or Hawaii in general.

 This can be a stressful situation, but it’s extremely important to stay on top of the situation and not get too frazzled, as difficult as that can be.
 A foreclosure on your Hawaii property can have a significant negative impact on your credit score and could prevent you from buying a home for many years to come.
 If you apply for a job, you may even have to answer about any foreclosures against you on the application — it’s not always just about the house.
 It could follow you around everywhere.